What are Polyhexes?

 |There are seven tetrahexes.

-Scientific American and made them popular.
-He repeated that in book
+in the magazine Scientific American and made them popular.
+He repeated

 There are several methods.